Strasbourg Cathedral: North transept

 The Romanesque north transept has four traverses, which were the first in the cathedral to receive Gothic rib vaults.
 The vaults are supported by a circular pillar with modest decorative stone rings.
 The two lower lancet windows were put together in the 19th century out of glass from different centuries.
 They feature a Tree of Jesse (The Genealogy of Christ) and the judgement of Solomon (right window) and the Virgin Mary with John the Baptist and John the Evangelist) as well as King Solomon, the Queen of Sheba and King David on the left.
 The two rose windows above are later, from the 14th century, with vegetal designs.
 On the east wall, the windows depict Christ in Majesty, Saint Lawrence, a Virgin and Child, and John the Baptist.
 The capitals of the columns are decorated with dragons and other mythical creatures.

-The north transept also contains the two baptismal fonts, one circular and one octagonal, in their own architectural settings, They were made by Jost Dotzinger in 1453.
+The north transept also contains the two baptismal fonts, one circular and one heptagonal, in their own architectural settings, They were made by Jost Dotzinger in 1453.
 The octagonal vault is covered with arches and lacelike interlaced sculpture in the late Gothic Flamboyant style.

 The north transept connects with the Chapel of Saint John, entered through a pointed Gothic arch containing a rounded Romanesque arch.
 The central art work of the North Transept is a large statue of Christ on the cross, over a sculptural landscape depicting the Mount of Olives, crowded with carved figures in dramatic poses.
 It was originally made in 1498 by Nicolas Roder for the cemetery of Saint-Thomas, and was based on engravings by Martin Schongauer and Albrecht Dürer.